ykacer/Advanced_analytics_on_Youtube_videos/README.md

 *  topic 5 related to Covid pandemia

-Topic 2 seems to be a mix of various topics, increasing *K* has no positive effects.
+Topic 2 seems to be a mix of various topics, but increasing *K* has no positive effects.
 A solution could be to use replies comments to enrich each Youtube video text.

 References: